PriyanshuSingh00-hub/Airbnb/README.md

 ## 📌 Project Description
 This is a full-stack **Airbnb-style hotel listing platform** where users can explore different hotels, view their locations on a map, and share ratings based on their experience.
 Authenticated users can add new hotel listings and manage existing ones.

-The project demonstrates real-world backend integration, authentication, cloud database usage, and deployment.
+The project demonstrates real-world backend integration, authentication, cloud database usage, and deployment

 ---